ldn-softdev/jtc/User Guide.md

 [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) is relaxed w.r.t. the uniqueness of labels:
 > _The JSON syntax does not impose any restrictions on the strings used as names, does not require that name strings be unique_ ...

-Whie JSON [RFC 7158](https://tools.ietf.org/html/rfc7158) is strict on the label uniqueness:
+While JSON [RFC 7158](https://tools.ietf.org/html/rfc7158) is strict on the label uniqueness:
 > _...
 The names within an object SHOULD be unique._

 `jtc` follows the RFC (and so considers JSONs with clashing labels to be ill-formed), because logically, labels must provide